RavenEsc/B2B-JavaScriptProject/README.md

 - [ x ] Your Xs should be printed on the Display page as depicted in the example below.

-- [ ] Your code output should show in the Display window.
+- [ x ] Your code output should show in the Display window.
 This serves as the equivalent of the browser window and shows the render of the DOM document you are coding.

 ## Acknowledgements
   Thank you to the challenge creators, this has been a fun and engaging challenge.